lerenn/asyncapi-codegen/README.md

 	/* ... */
 )

-// Create a new app controller with an Elastic Common Schema compatible logger ctrl, _ := NewAppController(/* Broker of your choice */, WithLogger(log.NewECS()))
+// Create a new app controller with an Elastic Common Schema JSON compatible logger ctrl, _ := NewAppController(/* Broker of your choice */, WithLogger(log.NewECS()))
 ```